codermachine12/deepsync/README.md

 # deepsync
 Code uploading still pending..
+Output available in results.
+Output format:gender(speaker trait)
-Output available in results.Test_input is the input video ,opcloned is the output video
+Test_input is the input video ,opcloned is the output video